tobyweed/MobileLighting/README.md

 The system has a few limitations and caveats to be considered when taking a scene:
 * The system will sometimes assign faulty (reflected) codes to even slightly reflective surfaces.
 These will usually get discarded during cross checking, causing those surfaces to appear undefined in the final images.
 * The system can have trouble with particularly dark surfaces, which don't reflect the projected light well.
 Adding a very high exposure to struclight (listed above) can sometimes solve this, but will add time to scene capture.
+* The same limitations apply to surfaces very tangential to the light source or camera, as the reflections of projected patterns will not reach the camera well.
 * Structured lighting images should be captured in as dark a setting as possible, so scenes should be taken in places where outside light sources (from windows, for example) can be mostly eliminated.
 * Vibration in the camera can cause problems, particularly during structured lighting capture, so the floor shouldn't be too shaky and there should be little or no movement from bystanders during struclight.
 This means that places with lots of foot traffic could be problematic.
 By the same token, nothing in the scene can move during structured lighting capture, which can be tricker than expected -- for example, even a plant wilting slightly during scene capture could cause issues.